TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionfailedsnapshotlimitreachederror.md

 	cloudEnvironments="public"
 />

-# ExtensionFailedSnapshotLimitReachedError
+# Extension Failed - Snapshot Limit Reached

 <!--issueDescription-->
-## **Snapshot operation failed as snapshot limit has exceeded for some of the disks attached..**
+## **Snapshot operation failed as snapshot limit has exceeded for some of the disks attached**
 <!--/issueDescription-->

 ## **Recommended Steps**

-We identified that your snapshot operation failed becuase the snapshot limit has exceeded for some of the disks attached.
-To resolve this issue refer this [troubleshooting steps](https://aka.ms/AB-ExtensionFailedSnapshotLimitReachedError).
+We identified that your snapshot operation failed because the snapshot limit has exceeded for some of the disks attached.
+To resolve this issue, please refer the [troubleshooting steps](https://aka.ms/AB-ExtensionFailedSnapshotLimitReachedError).